Sneha0697/CPH-Performance/README.md

      width="200"
      height="200"/>

 Jimmy Choo is a brand that provides a distinct, glamorous, and fashion-forward variety, allowing it to compete with other major luxury accessory brands.
 Its mainstays are women's luxury shoes, which are supplemented with accessories such as handbags, tiny leather goods, scarves, and belts.
 It is also expanding in the men's luxury shoe and accessory market.
+This brand offers products that are one-of-a-kind, intuitively alluring and stylish, as well as timeless classics.
+These premium items are also innovative, with the goal of setting and leading fashion trends.
+This brand's global network is handled through storefronts, e-commerce sites, and prominent department and specialty stores around the world.

 <img src="Images/MK.jpg?raw=true"
      width="200"